Barbashev Helps Knights Beat Skidding Jets 4-1

 By Judy Owen, The Canadian Press

-WINNIPEG — Ivan Barbashev’s pair of late goals propelled the Vegas Golden Knights to a 4-1 victory over the Winnipeg Jets on Thursday.
+WINNIPEG — Head coach Bruce Cassidy felt some extra satisfaction after his Vegas Golden Knights grounded the Winnipeg Jets 4-1 on Thursday.

-Barbashev scored with a high backhand shot past Connor Hellebuyck at 14:31, then followed up with an empty-net marker with 1:45 remaining.
+The game was physical from the get-go and tied 1-1 after two periods.

+Forward Ivan Barbashev then led the charge, scoring the game-winner with 5:29 remaining in the third.
+He added an empty-netter with 1:45 left and Jack Eichel notched one with 34 seconds on the clock.

 The Jets have lost five straight (0-4-1), matching a season-high skid from late January (0-4-1).